If you cannot access the information on this web page, please contact Housing: firstname.lastname@example.org

 Pets, other than fish in tanks not exceeding 20 gallons, are not allowed.

-If you require a service or emotional support animal, please refer to the Animal Accommodations Form.
+If you require a service or emotional support animal, please refer to the ESA Approval Request Form.

 - Residence Hall Contract